Elvira-94/wordle-game/README.md

 * [Word Game Helper](https://www.wordgamehelper.com/) - to extract 3-7 letter word lists for the site.
 * [Wordle](https://www.nytimes.com/games/wordle/index.html) - to extract 5-letter words & guesses for the site.
 * [CSS Tricks](https://css-tricks.com/updating-a-css-variable-with-javascript/) - to dynamically update the width of the board so that the grid allows the appropriate number of tiles.
-* [Free Code Camp Tutorial](https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/) - to better understand how to implement animate.css to site and to creat import word lists to js script following instructions by Paul Akinyemi.
+* [Free Code Camp Tutorial](https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/) - to better understand how to implement animate.css to site and to create import word lists to js script following instructions by Paul Akinyemi.
 * [Digital Ocean Tutorial](https://www.digitalocean.com/community/tutorials/for-loops-for-of-loops-and-for-in-loops-in-javascript) - to better understand how to implement for loops to site code following instructions by Tania Rascia.
-* [Stack Overflow](https://stackoverflow.com/questions/2010892/how-to-store-objects-in-html5-localstorage) - to implement storing JSON objects in local storage for keeping track of user stats.
+* [Stack Overflow Local Storage](https://stackoverflow.com/questions/2010892/how-to-store-objects-in-html5-localstorage) - to implement storing JSON objects in local storage for keeping track of user stats.
 * [Article by Borislav Hadzhiev](https://bobbyhadz.com/blog/javascript-unexpected-reserved-word-await) - to help resolve unexpected reserved word 'await' Error in code.
 * [W3Schools Javascript Async/Await](https://www.w3schools.com/js/tryit.asp?filename=tryjs_async2) - to help solidify learning async and await functions to make promises easier to write in code.
 * [W3Schools Javascript Promises](https://www.w3schools.com/js/js_promise.asp) - to help solidify learning Javascript promises.
+* [W3Schools Javascript HTML DOM CSS](https://www.w3schools.com/js/js_htmldom_css.asp) - to help change the style of elements using HTML DOM.
+* [Stack Overflow Progress Bar](https://stackoverflow.com/questions/41429906/how-to-display-data-label-inside-html5-progress-bar-cross-browser) - to help style and display the game stats progress bar to the site.
+* [Web Devs Planet Font Awesome Icon](https://www.webdevsplanet.com/post/fontawesome-icons-not-showing#:~:text=Make%20sure%20that%20the%20Font,U%20while%20on%20the%20page.) - to help solve why the font awesome icons were not showing up on site following instructions by John Mwaniki.